Read this User Manual and follow all instructions and warnings to reduce risk of an accident and to reduce the risk of serious injury or death.

 This off-road vehicle will handle and maneuver differently from cars, ATVs, go-carts, golf carts, wheelchairs, or recumbent bicycles.
 Start slowly and practice in a safe, open area while you get comfortable with the ZOOM’s controls and handling.

 Avoid unintended vehicle movement: Keep the key switch in OFF position except when riding.
 Make sure the ZOOM is turned off, and parking brake engaged, before getting on or off the vehicle.
 Keep the ZOOM turned off any time you are not actively riding.
-If you or a bystander unintentionally apply throttle — for example, when getting on or off of a ZOOM with the key switch is ON position — the vehicle will move.
+If you or a bystander unintentionally apply throttle — for example, when getting on or off of a ZOOM with the key switch is ON position and the speed level other than N (neutral) — the vehicle will move.
 This can result in a collision or other accident.

 To avoid accidental throttle application: